gardener/gardener/docs/proposals/25-private-cloud-profiles.md

 ### Rendering

-Since Gardener is designed around using the `CloudProfile` object for managing infrastructure details for a shoot, the private cloud profile has to be rendered so that a `CloudProfile` object is emitted.
-This rendered cloud profile will be written to the status of the `PrivateCloudProfile` object.
+Since Gardener is designed around using the `CloudProfile` object for managing infrastructure details for a shoot, the `PrivateCloudProfile` has to be rendered so that a `CloudProfile` object is emitted.
+This rendered `CloudProfile` will be written to the status of the `PrivateCloudProfile` object.

-Suppose we have a simplified cloud profile that looks like this:
+Suppose we have a simplified `CloudProfile` that looks like this:

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1